What Happens to Your Kids — and Their Money — If You’re Not Around?

 Lock In Your Guardianship Plan

-• Your will is the document that names who you want to raise your children — your guardian.
+• Nominates the guardian you want to raise your children

-• ✅ Choose a trusted adult to manage the money
+• ✅ Choose a trusted adult (your trustee) to manage the money

-• ✅ Set rules for how (and when) your kids can use it
+• ✅ Set rules for how funds can be used (education, health, housing, support)

 Want to Make Sure Everything Is Covered?